Chris Tucker

 Christopher Tucker (born August 31, 1971) is an American stand-up comedian and actor.
-Tucker made his debut in 1992 as a stand-up performer on the HBO comedy series Def Comedy Jam, where he frequently appeared on the show during the 1990s.
-He appeared in the films Friday, The Fifth Element, Money Talks, and Jackie Brown, and later gained fame for playing Detective James Carter in the Rush Hour series, for which he received several accolades.
+He made his debut in 1992 as a stand-up performer on the HBO comedy series Def Comedy Jam, where he frequently appeared on the show during the 1990s.
+He made his feature film debut in House Party 3 in 1994 and gained greater recognition in Friday the following year.
+In 1997, he co-starred in the films The Fifth Element and Money Talks, and had a supporting role in Quentin Tarantino's Jackie Brown.
+Tucker gained international fame for portraying Detective James Carter in the buddy cop action comedy film Rush Hour (1998), a role he reprised in two sequels.

-Early life and education
+Early life, education, and career

-Christopher Tucker was born on August 31, 1971 in Atlanta, Georgia, the youngest son of Mary Louise (née Bryant) and Norris Tucker.
+Christopher Tucker was born in Atlanta on August 31, 1971, the youngest son of Mary Louise (née Bryant) and Norris Tucker.
 One of six children, Tucker learned early in life that humor had the power to draw attention to himself both at school and at home.
 His father was an independent businessman who owned a janitorial service.
+Tucker grew up in a Pentecostal Christian household; his parents were members of the Church of God in Christ during his childhood.

 Tucker grew up in Decatur, Georgia, and after graduating from Columbia High School, he moved to Los Angeles to pursue his comedy career.
 His comedy influences were Richard Pryor and Eddie Murphy, and Tucker was known by his teachers and high school classmates for making people laugh by doing impressions of Murphy, Michael Jackson, and others.
-Tucker grew up in a Pentecostal Christian household, as his parents were members of the Church of God in Christ during his childhood.

 Career

+1990–1997: Career beginnings

 Tucker began showcasing his comedy skills before an audience in local Atlanta comedy clubs until he decided to move to Los Angeles in 1990 to further pursue his stand-up comedy career.
 In 1992, Tucker was a frequent performer on the HBO comedy series Def Comedy Jam.
 He made his cinematic debut in House Party 3 in 1994 and gained greater film recognition alongside N.W.A rapper Ice Cube in Friday the following year.
 In 1997, he co-starred in the films The Fifth Element and Money Talks.
-He also played a supporting role in Quentin Tarantino's Jackie Brown and had a starring role in the spy comedy Double-O-Soul, but was never released.
+He also had supporting roles in Quentin Tarantino's Jackie Brown and the spy comedy Double-O-Soul, but the latter was never released.